Vishwa-ud/ERP-System/README.md

 (creates a copy of a remote repository on your local machine)
 - 10.Go Back to Xampp Under Apache Clicke Admin
 (It Will show Apache Dashbord)
-- 11.Type this in search bar "http://localhost/ERP-System/"
+- 11.Now in your browser  in the address bar type this "http://localhost/ERP-System/" to view the output.

 #Video demonstrating the system